Jets defensive tackle Quinnen Williams warms up before a preseason...

 Maybe, then, it shouldn’t fall on the transient talents of players such as Aaron Rodgers, Davante Adams, Tyron Smith and Haason Reddick, just to name a few, to alter the “culture” that has been festering in Florham Park for years.
 That kind of change needs to come not from those who parachute in, but from those whose NFL careers were born in the darkness and misery that the Jets have come to embody.

 It’s up to the Jets’ homegrown talent to start taking ownership for the shortcomings that have befallen them and quit looking to the outside for help.
 There are enough players on the roster who were drafted by the Jets, have experienced the pains that come with such a heredity, and have the skills to do something about it.
 Sauce Gardner, Garrett Wilson, Breece Hall, Jamien Sherwood and Joe Tippmann are all born-and-bred Jets.
 So too are Will McDonald, Michael Carter and Jeremy Ruckert.
-Alijah Vera-Tucker would be in that group if he could remain healthy; he’ll miss a second-straight game Thursday night with an ankle injury.
+Alijah Vera-Tucker would be in that group if he could remain healthy; he’ll miss a second straight game Thursday night with an ankle injury.

 “The success of this organization is beyond important to me and completing this deal allows me to turn all my attention to positively impacting that,” Williams said in a statement when he inked that deal.

-Williams was drafted in the first round in 2019 which means he’s been here long enough to be considered part of the problem.
-The Jets are 27-55 in the 82 games he has played in for them under three head coaches and have obviously never reached the playoffs.
+Williams was drafted in the first round in 2019, which means he’s been here long enough to be considered part of the problem.
+The Jets are 27-55 in the 82 games he has played in for them under three head coaches and has obviously never reached the playoffs.
 So when Rodgers and Adams talk about exorcising the demons that haunt this team, they’re talking about the distant hazy past of Butt Fumbles and fake spikes but also, and perhaps more directly, about Williams’ tenure and what it has wrought.

 But he is still just 26 years old and obviously very talented, which means it’s not too late for him to become part of the solution, too.

-“There's a part of it that's some blind faith when it comes to that, and understanding that all I can do is work, and you stack enough work up in a productive way that it results in the results that we want,” he said.
-“At the same time, we're going to have to lean on some of these veterans that we have in this locker room, some guys that have been through it and some guys that have rebounded.”
+Interim coach Jeff Ulbrich was asked after Sunday’s loss to the Patriots that dropped the Jets to 2-6 if it is difficult to convince players who have been here for a while that things can change for the better.
+“There’s a part of it that’s some blind faith when it comes to that, and understanding that all I can do is work, and you stack enough work up in a productive way that it results in the results that we want,” he said.
+“At the same time, we’re going to have to lean on some of these veterans that we have in this locker room, some guys that have been through it and some guys that have rebounded.”

 He and the Jets are still looking in the wrong places for that.
 This organization doesn’t need any more transplants.
 It doesn’t need people coming in from elsewhere to tell them how things are done.